ThoNohT/NohBoard/keyboards/Logitech_Hero_3502/Hero 3502 ReadMe.txt

   - Adding buttons to watch for works by all the listed buttons have to be pressed for the activation of that button.
 So, if you have 2 button keycodes for a single visual button, both of those listed keycodes will have to pressed (together) to activate the visiual click change

-  - The Left/Right Clicks cannot be triggered in combination with another button
+  - The Left/Right Clicks cannot be triggered in combination with another button that doesn't get confused as other buttons (like scroll up/down)

+  - Left Click is keycode 1, Right Click is keycode 2, Scroll up is keycode 1, Scroll down is keycode 2, M3 (Mouse Wheel Click In) is keycode 3

-  - The triggers (Wheel Lock & Thumb-Trigger) cannot be set for trigger by NohBoard but can be for the light up for clicking so some multi-pressed button actions can be relayed through the triggers & lights
+  - The triggers (Wheel Lock & Thumb-Trigger) cannot be set for trigger by NohBoard (These buttons may not have a keycode or traditional keycode) but can be for the light up for clicking so some multi-pressed button actions can be relayed through the triggers & lights

   - You can adjust what activates and what buttons are used (alternative avaiable in "OG Buttons" folder)